docandrew/AOC2021/README.md

 I suspect just generating a permutation of the various nodes with insertion of uppercase nodes along the way and then doing validation of each "proposed" path per the problem's rules might have worked too.

+## Day 13 Notes:

+This was a fun one.

+Part 1: Use of Ada's Hashed_Sets package was critical here, as it made it very quick to eliminate overlapping dots.
+The most troublesome piece here was goofing up 0-based coordinates and finally realizing that the dots along the fold are discarded.

+Part 2: Initially I thought that I'd need to use the width/height of the folded paper for part 1 to calculate the coordinates.
+That wasn't necessary, but thankfully I kept them around because it made generating the part 2 answer very easy.